-- The support services remains pivotal in the implementation of the Self-sufficiency, Sustainability Strategic Framework. - Monthly engagements with SCM and Directorate Contract Management to ensure an integrated approach and unblocking especially arrangement, implementation and maintenance of contracts. - A marketing strategy has been developed, however, there is a need to workshop DCS employees on different levels on the holistic approach and the need for integrated planning and implementation to ensure demand of goods and services internal and external clients.
+- The support services remains pivotal in the implementation of the Selfsufficiency, Sustainability Strategic Framework. - Weekly engagements with SCM and Directorate Contract Management to ensure an integrated approach and unblocking especially arrangement, implementation and maintenance of contracts. - A marketing strategy has been developed, however, there is a need to workshop DCS employees on different levels on the holistic approach and the need for integrated planning and implementation to ensure demand of goods and services internal and external clients.

-- PWA form a significant part of the ability for DCS to become self-sufficient the appointment of suitably qualified agricultural professionals is critical. - Education, training and SRAC contribute to SSSF - Short working hours are reported, mainly due to shortage of staff to take offenders to PWA workplaces.
-Through the annual analysis it was found that most enterprises did not received the allocated offenders due to the unavailability of security officials and lack of filling of vacant post. - Additional needs from regions have been consolidated and submitted to Finance. - Declaration in the Framework on SSS: self-sufficient in pork and eggs except EC and FS/NC - Good practice- before and after pictures - GP: Head hunting of educators: agriculture - EC: Identified officials with relevant training in agriculture and place in those posts
+- PWA form a significant part of the ability for DCS to become self-sufficient the appointment of suitably qualified agricultural professionals is critical. - Education, training and SRAC contribute to SSSF - Short working hours are reported, mainly due to shortage of staff to take offenders to PWA workplaces. - Through the annual analysis it was found that most enterprises did not receive the allocated offenders due to the unavailability of security officials and lack of filling of vacant post. - Additional needs from regions have been consolidated and submitted to Finance reprioritisation was done. - Declaration in the Framework on SSS: DCS to be fully self-sufficient in pork and eggs: compliance